The 9 Best Stock Research Websites

 3. Best for charts and technical analysis: TradingView

-TradingView is the best website for traders or anybody looking to perform charting and technical analysis.
+TradingView is the best website for traders to perform charting and technical analysis.

 Every time I use it, I'm blown away by the user interface and experience.
 The site is both easy to use and remarkably feature-rich, making it a great charting platform for beginner and advanced traders alike.

 And I'm not alone in this sentiment.
-TradingView has more than 90 million users from more than 190 countries around the globe.
+TradingView has more than 100 million users from 190+ countries around the globe.

 TradingView is fast, powerful, and easy to use — an excellent combination for traders.
-You can use it for free, but active traders will likely bump into a paywall.
+It has a free tier, but active traders will quickly hit the limits and run into a paywall.

 While Stock Analysis provides you with the data and leaves the investment decisions up to you, The Motley Fool just tells you exactly which stocks to buy and when to sell.